thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

 Let's start.

-## Creating alarm rules
+## Adding alarm rules

-**Defining Alarm Rules in Device Profiles**

-To configure alarms in ThingsBoard, you need to define rules within device profiles.
-These rules specify the conditions under which alarms should be generated.
-Follow these steps to set up alarm rules:
+First, you need to define the rules that will trigger the alarm.
+The simplest way to create the alarm rule is to configure it within the [device profile](/docs/{{docsPrefix}}user-guide/device-profiles/){:target="_blank"}.
+These rules specify the conditions under which reminders should be generated.

 ### Rules for devices that use the "air-sensor" device profile

-Devices using the device profile “air-sensor” transmit telemetry readings such as temperature, humidity, and CO2 levels.
-Below is an example of defining individual alarm creation rules for the "temperature" telemetry key.
+Devices using the "air-sensor" device profile transmit telemetry data such as temperature, humidity, and CO2 levels.
+Let's configure alarm rules for each of these telemetry keys:

-**High temperature alarm rule**
+##### High temperature alarm rule

-We will set two conditions for creating a high temperature alarm for the "temperature" key, and one condition for clear alarm:
+We will set two conditions for creating a high temperature alarm for the "**temperature**" key, and one condition for clear alarm:
-- An alarm with the type "Major" will be created if the temperature exceeds 24 but does not go above 26 (inclusive).
+- An alarm with the severity type "**Major**" will be created if the temperature exceeds 24 °C but does not go above 26 °C (inclusive);
-- If the temperature exceeds 26, an alarm with the type "Critical" will be created.
+- If the temperature exceeds 26 °C, an alarm with the severity type "**Critical**" will be created;
-- When the temperature drops below 24 degrees, the alarm will be cleared.
+- When the temperature drops below 24 °C, the alarm will be **cleared**.

-Let's start with adding the alarm rule condition with "Major" severity type:
+Let's start with adding the alarm rule condition with "**Major**" severity type:

 - Go to the "Device profile" page and click on the "air-sensor" device profile to open its details;
 - Navigate to the "Alarm rules" tab;